Printed from http://tektonics.org/pretice.php

 Hitchcock wonders further over whether or not the vowels ought to be included in the Hebrew starting point; apparently he missed Gentry's note that the Hebrew spelling of "Nero Caesar" as found in rabbinic writings and in one Qumranic document renders a 666, so if "defective" as he claims it was apparently not too defective for these Jews to make use of it.

-Hitchcock then wonders why church fathers didn't make this identification, and why it was not made until the 19th century, a rather odd argument in light of dispensationalism's overall failure to appear in the patristic record and until the same 19th century, as noted above.
+Hitchcock then wonders why church fathers didn't make this identification, and why it was not made until the 19th century, a rather odd argument in light of dispensationalism's overall failure to appear in the patristic record and, as noted above, until the same 19th century.

 King Six = Nero

 Here Hitchcock resorts yet again to an ironic refuge (in light of dispensational exegesis applying Revelation to i.e., Middle East oil!) noting that "there are many different schemes for counting these kings."
 No attempt is made to determine which method is most likely, as was done by Gentry and Ford.
-Hitchcock throws in the air questions Gentry and Ford clearly answered (i.e., forget the triumverate, as contemporaries did), then resorts to a historical interpretation in which the seven hills represent seven kingdoms from Assyria to Constantine, never mind the more immediate fact that Rome was and still is a city associated with seven hills -- we are asked via Beale to look beyond that to see the cunning of the dispensational logic, which sees the first seven empires as successive and then a huge, nearly two-millenium (so far!) gap until an eighth king.
+Hitchcock throws in the air questions which Gentry and Ford clearly answered (i.e., forget the triumvirate, as contemporaries did), and then resorts to an historical interpretation in which the seven hills represent seven kingdoms from Assyria to Constantine, never mind the more immediate fact that Rome was and still is a city associated with seven hills.
+We are asked, via Beale, to look beyond that to see the cunning of the dispensational logic, which sees the first seven empires as successive and then a huge, nearly two-millennium (so far!) gap until an eighth king.

 Finally, Hitchcock fails to understand Gentry's point of the "beast" as the Roman Empire itself, with Nero as merely the current (to John) representative of that beast.